LIS-Cross-National-Data-Center/lissyrtools/README.md

 ## Overview

-This package e

-Tools for computing inequality estimates in the [LIS Data Center](https://www.lisdatacenter.org/) LISSY environment.
+A package with the tools needed to develop scripts with LIS data

-It allows users to: \* Read LIS data within the LISSY environment. \* Carry out commonly performed data cleaning tasks. \* Compute and plot estimates from microdata.
+It allows users to:

+\* Read LIS data within the LISSY environment, or to use LIS sample files locally.

+\* Carry out commonly performed data cleaning tasks.

+\* Compute estimates from microdata.

 ## Version